AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     {
     ```

     The `FunctionName` attribute defines how the function name appears within the Function App, and can be different from the C# method name.
-This `TripProcessor` function uses the `CosmosDBTrigger` to fire on every Cosmos DB change feed event.
+This `TripProcessor` function uses the `CosmosDBTrigger` to fire on every Azure Cosmos DB change feed event.
 The events arrive in batches, whose size depends on factors such as how many Insert, Update, or Delete events there are for the container.
 The `databaseName` and `collectionName` properties define which container's change feed triggers the function.
-The `ConnectionStringSetting` indicates the name of the Function App's application setting from which to pull the Cosmos DB connection string.
+The `ConnectionStringSetting` indicates the name of the Function App's application setting from which to pull the Azure Cosmos DB connection string.
 In our case, the connection string value will draw from the Key Vault secret you created.
 The `LeaseCollection` properties define the name of the lease container and the prefix applied to lease data for this function, and whether to create the lease container if it does not exist. `StartFromBeginning` is set to `true`, ensuring that all events since the function last run are processed.
 The function outputs the change feed documents into an `IReadOnlyList` collection.

 4. Scroll down a little further in the function to view the following code block: